One of the most fatal ways to restrict the growth and profitability of a private medical practice or indeed any business is a failure to communicate.

 Other clients though have not shown such growth.
 Indeed I have struggled to get their invoices paid quickly, shortfalls and excess under control and self-funders are problematic also.

 This is down to one reason and one reason alone.

-Clearly in the first example, the benefits of clean and robust working process are beneficial.
+Clearly, in the first example, the benefits of a clean and robust working process are beneficial.
 Included in such process is the weekly client’s report I send out.

 But if the information doesn’t arrive, I have nothing to react to.

-It is more important the information being received by the client and failure to communicate by passing it on to me that which is the real issue.
+It is more important the information is received by the client and failure to communicate by passing it on to me that which is the real issue.

 Reverting to the first client, he uses the MHM address for all accounts and billing correspondence.
 He also uses the MHM email address for his electronic remittances.
 All the information comes straight to me.
 Taking one month this year, his total billing for that particular month was £18,500.
 At this precise point – Nov 4th – he is still owed £150 (1%)

 99% of his invoices have been paid or if subject to excess/shortfalls, they have been collected.